mattiaseggen/P2P-app-with-STUN/STUN-server/README.md

 ## Implemented functionality

 The STUN-server is a UDP/TCP server that listens to both UDP and TCP requests.
 When a UDP package or TCP package is recieved, the package and response is handled in a worker thread when it is a UDP package, and a child process when it is a TCP package.
+The Worker class that we are using is a class we made in a previous obligatory assignment in this subject.

 The most important functionality that is implemented is **recieving STUN binding request and returning the port and IPv4 address in a STUN success response**.